 The absence of temperature monitoring sensors near the racks allows the recirculation of heat to go unnoticed, exposing the racks to damaging high temperatures.
 Rack-level temperature monitoring enables accurate measurement of the movement of heat surrounding the racks.
 Doing so helps provide information for necessary adjustments.

-The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) suggests to have racks covered with more or less six sensors.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) suggests having racks covered with more or less six sensors.
 This can help prevent the AC from overcompensating.
-This happens when the heat is too much to bear and sensors are placed at a room level, the AC systems are forced to compensate.
-AKCP thermal map sensors fulfil this AHSRAE recommendation with 3x sensors at the front, top middle and bottom ad 3x at the rear.
+This happens when the heat is too much to bear and sensors are placed at room level, the AC systems are forced to compensate.
+AKCP thermal map sensors fulfill this ASHRAE recommendation with 3x sensors at the front, top middle, and bottom ad 3x at the rear.

 Ambient Room Monitoring

-Humidity monitoring is as important as temperature monitoring in server rooms.
-The standard relative humidity levels should be between 40 to 60%.
+Humidity monitoring is as important as server room temperature monitoring The standard relative humidity levels should be between 40% to 60%.
 Anything beyond that range will lead to either the build-up of static electricity or the start of corrosion.
 Both will equally damage the units.
 So it’s important to include humid and temperature sensors in the purchase.